brianarn/brianarn.github.com/_posts/2011-04-18-dont-let-jQuery-DOMinate-thinking.markdown

-Over the past year, I've gone through and created a couple of new pages to replace some of the worst offenders, and tried cleaning up here and there where possible, but on the whole, I realized the major problem I'd ran into was that I stopped thinking about my data as data, and started thinking about it more as DOM.
+Over the past year, I've gone through and created a couple of new pages to replace some of the worst offenders, and tried cleaning up here and there where possible, but on the whole, I realized the major problem I'd run into was that I stopped thinking about my data as data, and started thinking about it more as DOM.